data corruption after rbd rollback

 The filesystem mounted without errors or whatsoever, so it seems that the rollback didn't do anything.

 root@client01:~# virsh start alpha Domain alpha started root@client01:~# rbd ls alpha alpha-second beta charlie root@client01:~# rbd snap create --snap=alpha-second-snap alpha-second root@client01:~# rbd snap ls alpha-second 6 alpha-second-snap 10737418240 root@client01:~# time rbd snap rollback --snap=alpha-second-snap alpha-second real 1m40.516s user 0m0.460s sys 0m0.520s root@client01:~# virsh start alpha Domain alpha started root@client01:~#

-#5 Updated by Wido den Hollander about 9 years ago
+#5 Updated by Wido den Hollander over 9 years ago

 Just spoke to Yehudasa, but this seems to be a synchronization problem between RBD and qemu-rbd